aarathi97/aarathi-vistex/README.md

 ### Recommendation

-Move to cloud-based inventory management system like Zoho Inventory.
+Move to a cloud-based inventory management system like Zoho Inventory.
 It gives organizations real-time insight into inventory levels, enabling them to keep track of product movements, monitor stock levels, and automate stock adjustments across several sales channels.

 ### Customer Relationship Management:

 For the purpose of storing, managing, and organizing customer data, Organic Bliss has developed its own unique CRM backend system.Since there were fewer customers in the beginning, everything ran smoothly.However, the company's online business is expanding, and the in-house CRM is unable to scale and take into account a growing business.

-## Recommendation
+### Recommendation

 ## Contrast between cloud and non-cloud based solutions